phil329/TJ-Cplus-STL/README.md

 # TJCplusplusSTL
-Source code written to simulate the C++ STL library and used for coursework.
+Source code written to simulate the C++ STL library and used for coursework (TJ SJ).